Potting Soil Makes Hanging Baskets Resilient

 To create baskets that are more weather resilient, select containers at least 14 inches in diameter.
 This creates a soil mass that is large enough to support a more expansive root zone of long-lived plants, and it reduces moisture loss through the coco fiber.
 The next step is to select the right potting soil for your local climate.

 Black Gold Waterhold Cocoblend Potting Soil is ideal for hanging baskets in dry climates.
 It is formulated for increased water holding ability without compromising drainage.
-To do so it contains coir, a byproduct of the cocoanut processing industry that is highly absorptive and able to retain moisture better than ordinary potting soils.
-It’s OMRI-listed too, so you can use it for organically grown edible flowers, vegetables and herbs.
+To do so it contains coir, a byproduct of the coconut processing industry that is highly absorptive and able to retain moisture better than ordinary potting soils.
+It’s OMRI Listed too, so you can use it for organically grown edible flowers, vegetables and herbs.

 What really makes coir desirable is the speed at which it absorbs water.
 While dry peat can be a little slow on the uptake, coir literally sucks up every drop you apply.
 In a hanging basket this means less immediate drainage and more water holding capacity over time.
 When the dry winds of summer kick in, baskets with this coir blend soil will fare far better.

 For those who live in humid, rainy summer climates, over-saturation can be a problem after daily rain or heavy downpours.
 Potting soil can become super saturated, which limits oxygen availability to the roots until conditions dry out.
-Black Gold Hy-Porosity Potting Soil was designed for solving this very problem by maximizing oxygenation of the root zone.
+Black Gold® Moisture Supreme Container Mix was designed for solving this very problem by maximizing oxygenation of the root zone.
 When you use this blend in your hanging baskets, you are less likely to see fungal diseases and rotting that can occur despite the porosity of the basket liner.

 Make this year’s new baskets with Black Gold potting soils formulated for your climatic challenges.
 Then replace the potting soil in your older baskets to eliminate over-compaction.
 Once you discover how a climatically formulated potting soil improves your hanging baskets, you’ll never settle for anything else.